bosun-monitor/bosun/configuration.md

   * The items page.
   * The graph page's tag list.
 * graphiteHost: an ip, hostname, ip:port, hostname:port or a URL, defaults to standard http/https ports, defaults to "/render" path.
 Any non-zero path (even "/" overrides path)
+* graphiteHeader: a http header to be sent to graphite on each request in 'key:value' format. optional. can be specified multiple times.
-* logstashElasticHost: Elasticsearch host populated by logstash.
-Same format as tsdbHost.
+* logstashElasticHosts: Elasticsearch host populated by logstash.
+Must be a URL.

 #### settings